Cornelius Gallus

 Gaius Cornelius Gallus (c.
-70 – 26 BC) was a Roman poet, orator and politician.
+70 – 26 BC) was a Roman poet, orator, politician and military commander, at one time appointed by the Emperor Augustus as prefect of Egypt.
+Only nine lines of his poetry are extant today, but he was much read in antiquity; Ovid considered him one of the major Latin poets of his age.

 Birthplace

 The identity of Gallus' purported birthplace, Forum Iulii, is still uncertain, and it is based on the epithet "Foroiuliensis" that Jerome gave to him.
 In Roman times, there were several cities with this name, but a dispute about Gallus' birthplace between Fréjus and the other cities is attested since the Renaissance.
 During the 20th century, Ronald Syme took into consideration Fréjus and Cividale del Friuli, and called the former the more likely.
 Jean-Paul Boucher recognized at least five candidates, and considered Forum Iulii Iriensium (modern Voghera) the most suitable.

-It has been also suggested that "Foroiuliensis" could refer not to Gallus' birthplace, but rather to the place where he performed a memorable act, namely the erection of the Vatican Obelisk in the Forum Iulium of Alexandria, thus making some generic mentions of Gallia as the sole possible clue about his place of origin.
+It has been also suggested that "Foroiuliensis" could refer not to Gallus' birthplace, but rather to the place where he performed a memorable act, namely the erection of the Vatican obelisk in the Forum Iulium of Alexandria, thus making some generic mentions of Gallia as the sole possible clue about his place of origin.

 Career

 Born in a humble family, Gallus moved to Rome at an early age where he was taught by the same master as Virgil and Varius Rufus.
-Virgil, who was in great measure indebted to the influence of Gallus for the restoration of his estate, dedicated one of his eclogues (X) to him.
+Virgil, who was in great measure indebted to the influence of Gallus for the restoration of his estate, dedicated his Eclogue X to him.
 The Erotica Pathemata of Parthenius of Nicaea was also dedicated to Gallus.

-In political life Gallus espoused the cause of Octavian and as a reward for his services was made prefect of Egypt (Suetonius, Augustus, 66).
-In 29 BC, Cornelius Gallus led a campaign to subdue a revolt in Thebes.
+In political life Gallus espoused the cause of Octavian and as a reward for his services was made prefect of Egypt.
+In 30 BC, Cornelius Gallus led a campaign to subdue a revolt in Thebes.
 He erected a monument in Philae to glorify his accomplishments.
 Gallus' conduct brought him into disgrace with the emperor and a new prefect was appointed.
 After his recall, Gallus committed suicide (Cassius Dio, liii 23).